andras-simonyi/org-cite-csl-activate/README.md

   weirdly, because the rendered citation is not removed and the user is unable to see what is happening under the replaced text until everything gets deleted;
 + citation rendering is not disambiguated (only within the same citation);
-+ rendering a large number of citations using `org-cite-csl-activate-render-all` may be slow, my (old) laptop renders approximately 150 citations per second on average.
++ rendering a very large number of citations using `org-cite-csl-activate-render-all` may be slow, my (old) laptop renders approximately 400 citations per second on average.
+(The speed might be different with `org-cite-csl-activate-use-citar-cache` set to non-nil.)